-Our report issues against the backdrop of the most significant geopolitical event of the 21st century, Russia's invasion of Ukraine.
-This has altered the strategic energy landscape, heightened the focus on energy security, and led to renewed pledges to hasten the energy transition towards renewables-led decarbonisation.
+energy security, and led to renewed pledges to hasten the energy transition towards renewables-led decarbonisation.
 Both in terms of energy security and the energy transition grid-scale battery storage has a vital contribution to make.
 The wider macroeconomic and potential supply chain consequences of the war are being kept under active review by the Board and our Investment Manager.

 As the first UK-listed energy storage fund, we are proud to be the only such fund to expand services into both Western Europe and North America.
-The Board agreed to increase the scope of services delivered by the Investment Manager whose deepening talent pool and operational expertise will permit Gore Street to deliver its ambitious expansion plans and to maintain a position of leadership in the rapidly growing market for battery energy storage.
+The Board agreed to increase the scope of services delivered by the Investment Manager49 whose deepening talent pool and operational expertise will permit Gore Street to deliver its ambitious expansion plans and to maintain a position of leadership in the rapidly growing market for battery energy storage.